& Juliet: Melbourne (2023)

 Its first Australian performances were at the Regent Theatre in February 2023.
-The Australian cast starred Lorinda May Merrypor as Juliet, with Rob Mills as Shakespeare, Amy Lehpamer as Anne/April, Casey Donovan as Angelique the Nurse, Hayden Tee as Lance, Blake Appelqvist as Romeo, Jesse Dutlow as May and Yashith Fernando as Francois.
+The Australian cast starred Lorinda May Merrypor as Juliet, with Rob Mills as Shakespeare, Amy Lehpamer as Anne/April, Casey Donovan as Angelique the Nurse, Hayden Tee as Lance, Blake Appelqvist as Romeo, Jesse Dutlow as May and Yashith Fernando as François.

 The show opened with previews on 26 February 2023, ahead of an official opening on 9 March 2023, before closing on 29 July 2023, with the show having been set to reopen for a run at Singapore's Sands Theatre in Marina Bay in September.

 Singaporean and Australian Tour (2023–2024)

 Following the closure of the Melbourne production, the Australian cast toured to Singapore, opening on 21 September at the Sands Theatre in Marina Bay; it closed on 15 October 2023.
 It continued to the Crown Theatre in Perth, opening on 30 December 2023.
 It then had previews from 27 February to 6 March 2024, before an official opening on 8 March at the Sydney Lyric.
 The Australian production closed in Sydney on 12 July 2024.